One gets the impression that D97 are not one of those bands who will sound corny in ten or fifteen years’ time.

-Chicago-based heavy prog band District 97 are prepared to reveal their fourth studio album Screens this fall, serving up another slab of their uniquely powerful music to a hungry fan base that has been waiting four years since their last album In Vaults.
-In typical D97 style, they present a collection of songs that are often complex in their time shifts and arrangements, and yet somehow catchy and toe-tapping for the listener.
-Vocalist Leslie Hunt, drummer Jonathan Schang, and guitarist Jim Tashjian welcome newcomers Andrew Lawrence on keys and Tim Seisser on bass guitar, and what they have crafted together is honestly nothing short of thrilling for any fan of the band – and hopefully will garner some new ones.
+Chicago-based heavy prog band District 97 have revealed their fourth studio album Screens, serving up another slab of their uniquely powerful music to the hungry fans that waited four years since their previous album In Vaults.
+In typical D97 style, they present a collection of songs that are often complex in their time shifts and arrangements, yet somehow catchy and toe-tapping for the listener.
+Vocalist Leslie Hunt, drummer Jonathan Schang, and guitarist Jim Tashjian welcome relative newcomers Andrew Lawrence on keys and Tim Seisser on bass guitar, and what they have crafted together is honestly nothing short of thrilling for any fan of the band – and hopefully will garner some new ones.

 It’s also worth noting how good this album sounds.
 D97 have not succumbed to the modern belief that all levels must be pushed to eleven at all times, resulting in mass clipping and ear fatigue.
 This is music that wants to be played loud, and can be – without sounding like an angry hornet’s nest.
 It’s heartening to see a younger, modern band that understands this.

-I won’t go in depth on every track on the album, but suffice to say they are all splendid compositions, not a skipper in the bunch.
+I won’t go in depth on every track on the album, but suffice to say they are all splendid compositions, without a skipper in the bunch.
 This has always been a great band who grow and improve with each release, and Screens is no exception – in fact, this is the one that solidifies their place among the top tier of modern working bands today.
-Do yourself the favour and pick up Screens when it is released.
+There’s a reason that respected musical legends like Bill Bruford and John Wetton praised this band.
+Do yourself the favour and pick up Screens.
 It’s undoubtedly the richest and most balanced album of their already impressive catalogue.

 Available at the band’s Bandcamp page and on Amazon.